What is the 'glass ceiling' and how can we break it?

 So how can we break through the glass ceiling?

 Start by cleaning the sticky floor

 To tackle the glass ceiling, we first need to understand the phenomenon of the ‘sticky floor’.

-This phrase refers to women typically occupying low paying, low mobility jobs and therefore being stuck at the bottom of the career ladder.
+This phrase typically refers to women in low paying, low mobility jobs.

 When I entered the recruitment industry in 1994, I worked full-time as a recruiter for Olsten Staffing Services while completing my undergraduate degree.